eclipse-archived/smarthome/docs/documentation/concepts/discovery.md

 In Eclipse SmartHome bindings therefore implement _Discovery Services_ for things, which provide _Discovery Results_.
 All _Discovery Results_ are regarded as suggestions to the user and are put into the _inbox_.

+### Background Discovery

+A couple of discovery services support automatic discovery in the background, while for others a scan needs to be triggered manually.
+Services that support background discovery usually have it enabled by default.
+It is possible to override this setting and deactivate background discovery for individual services by setting `discovery.<serviceid>:background=false`, where `serviceid` is usually identical to a binding id, e.g. the LIFX background discovery can be disabled through `discovery.lifx:background=false`.

 ## Inbox

 The inbox holds a list of all discovered things (`DiscoveryResult`) from all active discovery services.
 A discovery result represents a discovered thing of a specific thing type, that could be instantiated as a thing.
 The result usually contains properties that identify the discovered things further like IP address or a serial number.
 Each discovery result also has a timestamp when it was added to or updated in the inbox and it may also contain a time to live, indicating the time after which it is be automatically removed from the inbox.